This function is designed to work on a hierarchical tree and cut it

 character

-(clusters searched only in the tree) or"hybrid"
+(clusters searched only within the tree) or"hybrid"

 integer

-only useful if
+Relevant only if

 dynamic_method = "hybrid"

 .
-Provide here the dissimilaritydata.frame
+Provide the dissimilaritydata.frame

 used to build thetree